Skip to Content

 Description

-Open-Source utilizing 1 Bitmain ASIC chip for mining and micro controller for device computing
+Open-Source utilizing one Bitmain ASIC chip for mining and micro controller for device computing

 Hashrate